4.5.3. Information security. Access control

 This control system, driven and supervised by the Internal Audit Service, is based on the registration of accesses.
 Every time a user accesses the corporate information system for an enquiry or for a management activity, they must declare the reason for access.
 Any access to tax information of a personal nature is registered together with a series of technical and administrative data which reveal its context and facilitate subsequent control.

 The accesses of greatest risk are selected and audited, in accordance with the risk analysis and the guidelines of the Tax Computing Security and Control Commission.
 If the controller considers that it is a serious or very serious improper access, they can initiate a disciplinary proceeding, if applicable.
-Currently, users with some non-compliant access have decreased to one for every 459 users audited.
+Currently, users with any non-compliant access have decreased to one for every 459 users audited.